Jump to a specific page - are you interested in:

 Obtaining a Contractor's License in Virginia

-The state of Virginia offers a lot of opportunities to individuals who want to launch their own contracting business.
-However, just like every state, there are rules, laws, and requirements that must be met before legally being able to perform work in the state.
+The state of Virginia offers many opportunities to individuals who want to launch their own contracting business.
+However, just like every state, there are rules, laws, and requirements that must be met before legally performing work in the state.

 Receiving your contractor’s license in VA can be difficult, and the process itself can be a bit overwhelming to start.
-While you are ready to get out there and start working, you won’t get very far without a Virginia contractors license.
-It’s for this reason that we help mitigate the hassle and stress by helping you meet all Virginia general contractors license requirements.
+While you are ready to get out there and start working, you won’t get very far without a Virginia contractor's license.
+For this reason, we help mitigate the hassle and stress by helping you meet all Virginia general contractors license requirements.

 With Contractor Training Center, you’ll have your license in no time.
-Our experienced and knowledgeable team understand this process inside out and is equipped with the right tools, resources, and exam prep services to support you through this process.
+Our experienced and knowledgeable team understands this process and is equipped with the right tools, resources, and exam prep services to support you through this process.

 So, should you get a contractor’s license?
 This is a question you need to ask yourself before you go out, buy tools, and start building houses!
 Without a license, this is considered illegal and for several good reasons.
 If anyone could build homes, the quality of these living spaces would be seriously compromised.